-March 2-4 are the dates for the 2018 Rugby Sevens Tournament.
+March 1-3 are the dates for the 2019 Las Vegas Rugby Sevens Tournament.
 This is a global sporting event that gets better every year.
 The stadium is one of the oldest in the Valley.
-The matches are webcast and telecast (thanks NBC Sports).
+The matches are webcast and telecast (thanks ESPN).
 And best yet, there is a slow-growing and enthusiastically received program that connects the players to local schools.

 Official Spin: What happens when you combine 80,000 rugby fans from 16 countries in the entertainment capital of the world?
 The best international party on the planet.
-If you’re a veteran USA Sevens fan or a first-timer, each year the experience gets better and 2018 is sure to be the most exciting USA Sevens yet.
+If you’re a veteran USA Sevens fan or a first-timer, each year the experience gets better.

-Any recommendations on how best to see this tournament?
+- Any recommendations on how best to watch this tournament online, on TV?

 Adopt a Country Program